top of page

 One such example is the use of machine learning algorithms to identify potential locations of lost Mayan cities in the dense jungles of Central America.
 These algorithms have been instrumental in leading researchers to hitherto undiscovered archaeological sites, opening up new avenues in the study of Mayan civilization.

 Another study by Bachagha et al. (2023) introduced a comprehensive workflow that integrates SAR and Pleiades imagery with spatial analysis in Google Earth Engine to automate the detection of fortified sites.
 The random forest-based approach effectively handles data size and structure challenges.
 The study validates the method's suitability for identifying fortifications in Tunisia and automating their discovery.
 The algorithm successfully identifies both known and new fortified sites with high precision, utilizing Pleiades and Sentinel data in GEE to enhance its applicability in arid regions and streamline machine learning workflows.
-However, limitations include restricted availability of Very High-Resolution (VHR) data and associated costs.
-The research uncovers hidden fortified sites using remote sensing, machine learning, and field investigations, advancing technology and archaeology.
-The technique's application to a Byzantine fort site demonstrates its ability to reveal historical elements.
-The study underscores the potential of satellite data and machine learning for uncovering buried archaeological sites, particularly in resource-limited settings.
-Future improvements may involve convolutional neural networks and Google Earth Engine images to enhance classification accuracy.

-Archaelogy Case Study: Restoring Ancient Artifacts with AI Machine Learning
+Restoring Ancient Artifacts with Machine Learning

 Machine learning is also being used to restore and interpret ancient artifacts.
 For example, researchers have used machine learning algorithms to virtually 'unroll' and read fragile ancient scrolls that would crumble if physically handled.
 In other instances, machine learning has been used to reconstruct broken pottery or even fill in the gaps in ancient texts.

-Another example is Qiang Zhao's (2021) research centred on utilizing machine learning algorithms to recognize historical artifacts.
+Another example is Qiang Zhao's (2021) research centered on utilizing machine learning algorithms to recognize historical artifacts.
 The study demonstrated the successful application of decision tree and gradient boosting algorithms in pinpointing cities across China.
-It also highlighted that a majority of archaeological sites were situated near ancient harbours and in the South China region.
+It also highlighted that a majority of archaeological sites were situated near ancient harbors and in the South China region.
 The outcomes suggested an impressive 98% accuracy in algorithmic performance.
 Subsequent investigations could consider incorporating artificial neural networks to forecast potential artifact sites through the analysis of satellite recognition images.

 Exploring the Past and Future with Machine Learning